BrightPath-io/architecture/BrightPath_Architecture_Plan.md

 ## System Architecture

-BrightPath will follow a modern, scalable architecture with clear separation of concerns, using a hybrid database approach with MongoDB and Redis/Valkey:
+BrightPath will follow a modern, scalable architecture with clear separation of concerns, using MongoDB for persistent storage and browser local storage for questionnaire progress in the initial prototype:

 ```
 ┌─────────────────┐     ┌─────────────────┐     ┌─────────────────┐